python/cpython/Doc/library/concurrent.futures.rst

    using a pool of at most *max_workers* threads.
 Each thread runs tasks in its own interpreter.

-   *initializer* and *initargs* are the same as with :class:`ThreadPoolExecutor`, though they are pickled like with :class:`ProcessPoolExecutor`.
-Additionally, you can pass a script (:class:`str`) for *initiazer*, which will be executed in the interpreter's ``__main__`` module.
-In that case, *initargs* must not be passed in.

-   Similarly you can pass a script to :meth:`~Executor.submit`, which will be executed in the interpreter's ``__main__`` module.
-In that case no arguments may be provided and the return value is always ``None``.
-Functions (and arguments) are pickled like we do with the initializer.

-   For both *initializer* and :meth:`~Executor.submit`, if a script is passed in then it will automatically have :func:`textwrap.dedent` applied to it.
-That means you don't have to do so.

-   :meth:`~Executor.map` does *not* support passing in a script.

-   In each of those cases, an uncaught exception from the initializer or task might not be suitable to send between interpreters, to be raised as is.
-In tha case, an :class:`~concurrent.futures.interpreter.ExecutionFailed` exception is raised instead which contains a summary of the original exception.
+   *initializer* may be a callable and *initargs* a tuple of arguments, just like with :class:`ThreadPoolExecutor`.
+However, they are pickled like with :class:`ProcessPoolExecutor`.
+Likewise, functions (and arguments) passed to :meth:`~Executor.submit` are pickled.

    *shared* is an optional dict of objects shared by all interpreters in the pool.
 The items are added to each interpreter's ``__main__`` module.
 Not all objects are shareable.
 Those that are include the builtin singletons, :class:`str` and :class:`bytes`, and :class:`memoryview`.
 See :pep:`734` for more info.

+   You can also pass a script (:class:`str`) for *initiazer* or to :meth:`~Executor.submit` (but not to :meth:`~Executor.map`).
+   In both cases, the script will be executed in the interpreter's ``__main__`` module.
+The executor will automatically apply :func:`textwrap.dedent` to the script, so you don't have to do so.
+   With a script, arguments must not be passed in.
+   For :meth:`!Executor.submit`, the return value for a script is always ``None``.

+   Normally an uncaught exception from *initializer* or from a submitted task will be sent back between interpreters to be raised as is.
+   However, in some situations the exception might not be suitable to be sent back.
+In that case, the executor raises an :class:`~concurrent.futures.interpreter.ExecutionFailed` exception instead, which contains a summary of the original exception.

    The other caveats that apply to :class:`ThreadPoolExecutor` apply here.